owncloud/ocis/docs/ocis/development/beta-testplan.md

 One option to create new test-cases and to stress the system is to examine what the [API acceptance-tests](https://owncloud.dev/ocis/development/testing/#testing-with-test-suite-natively-installed) or the [web-UI](#web) does, [examine the requests](#decode-https-traffic-with-wireshark) and do something a bit different with curl.
 This is also a good way to find out how APIs work that are not already fully documented.

 Some cases have suggested setup steps, but feel free to use other setups.
 This can include:
-- different deployment methods (e.g. running compiled binary, docker-container, docker-compose setup)
+- different deployment methods (e.g. running single binary, docker-container, docker-compose setup, [individual services in own docker containers](https://owncloud.dev/ocis/deployment/ocis_individual_services/))
-- different identity managers (e.g. different external LDAP, internal IDM) **TODO documentation link**
+- different identity managers (e.g. [different external LDAP](https://owncloud.dev/ocis/deployment/ocis_ldap/), internal IDM)
-- different reverse proxies **TODO documentation link**
+- different reverse proxies (e.g. [traefik](https://owncloud.dev/ocis/deployment/ocis_traefik/))
 - different IdPs **TODO documentation link**
-- different storage systems ([cephfs](https://owncloud.dev/ocis/storage-backends/cephfs/), decompose fs, [decompose fs on NFS](https://owncloud.dev/ocis/storage-backends/dcfsnfs/), [EOS](https://owncloud.dev/ocis/storage-backends/eos/), S3 ) **are that the things we want to support?**
+- different storage systems ([cephfs](https://owncloud.dev/ocis/storage-backends/cephfs/), decompose fs, [decompose fs on NFS](https://owncloud.dev/ocis/storage-backends/dcfsnfs/), [EOS](https://owncloud.dev/ocis/storage-backends/eos/), [S3](https://owncloud.dev/ocis/deployment/ocis_s3/) ) **are that the things we want to support?**

 It's a good idea to test ocis in the same environment where you are planning to use it later (with the LDAP server, storage system, etc. of your organisation).